Automate MACD analysis using n8n workflows

 Verification steps

 • Test with static sample data.
-Feed known OHLC sequences where expected MACD values are calculable by hand.
+Feed known OHLC sequences where the expected MACD values are calculable by hand.
 Compare results.

 Practical tips and pitfalls